 - Varieties: Forastero (Amelonado and Upper Amazon)

-- Certifications: None currently held but internal control system is aligned with certification standards.
-No artificial fertilisers or pesticides used in production
+- Certifications: Working towards Fairtrade and Organic certification by the end of 2019.
+Internal control system is aligned with certification standards and no artificial fertilisers or pesticides are used in production.

 - Harvest: September to February